 Customer satisfaction surveys are a key component to measuring customer satisfaction.
 But never look at a single metric in a vacuum.
 Send satisfaction surveys to collect data and sentiment straight from your customers.
 Then, pair those results with other important metrics, too.

-See which metrics impact your CSAT scores, like first call resolution, agent experience score, and average speed of answer.
-In a side-by-side view, analyze your data to get a better look at your customers’ satisfaction and identify real, digestible insights.
+See which metrics impact your CSAT scores, like First Call Resolution, Employee Engagement, and Average Speed of Answer.
+In a side-by-side view, analyze your data to get a better look at your customers’ satisfaction.
 You need the qualitative information from surveys and the hard numbers from other contact center metrics to get a 360º view of your customers’ happiness.
 Then, use that data to learn what’s really bothering your customers and coach your agents to fix it.

 The questions to ask on your CSAT survey.

-Keep your CSAT survey questions short and sweet, and don’t ask leading questions.
-Choose questions with a variety of different response formats, like scale-based, multiple choice, and open-ended questions.
+Keep your CSAT survey questions short and sweet and don’t ask leading questions.
+Choose questions with a variety of different formats, like scale-based, multiple choice, and open-ended questions.
 Pick a short survey and stick to the same set of questions for each customer.
-This way you can get a good benchmark and have a control factor as you collect data.
+This way you get a good benchmark and have a control factor as you collect data.

 Here are five of our favorite questions.
 Use these as templates for your questions, but tailor them to fit your company and your customers.
 As you collect responses, analyze your results.
 Then, regularly re-evaluate the format of your survey to make sure you’re still asking the right questions as your business shifts.